Petroslyros/ExpensesTrackerApp/README.md

 The project follows a layered architecture using the Repository and Service patterns for maintainability and scalability.
 Data transfer between layers is handled through DTOs and AutoMapper, while a custom middleware ensures consistent global error handling and structured logging with Serilog.

-Built with Entity Framework Core and SQL Server, this API demonstrates best practices in backend development — including dependency injection, clean separation of concerns, and secure authentication — making it both practical and educational for real-world projects.
+Built with Entity Framework Core and SQL Server, this API demonstrates dependency injection, clean separation of concerns, and secure authentication.